beaugrantham/dump1090/README.md

 # dump1090

 This is a fork of [flightaware/dump1090](https://github.com/flightaware/dump1090) with UI tweaks and Docker support.
-The Docker image includes NGINX for the UI.
+The Docker image includes NGINX for the web UI.

 ## Building